ksoze84/useStateHandler/README.md

 * Persist the state & handler instance :
   * Maintain a unique instance of the handler class on memory accross your application.
   * Share the state and the methods to update it between components.
-  * Two way to avoid unnecesary re-rendersm on related components: getHandler() and usePartialState()
+  * Two ways to avoid unnecessary re-renders on related components: getHandler() and usePartialState()
 * Or don't persist anything using the standalone hook.
 * You write the class, the hook manages the rest.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.